programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/collections/collections.md

 ### Create and delete folders

-A folder can be created in the quick display via the `+` {.button}.
+A folder can be created in the quick display via the <code class="button">+</code>.
 Marked records can then be dragged from the hit display into the folder by drag & drop.
 A folder can also be created from the hit display.
 The context menu for selected records is called.
-With `-` {.button} a marked folder can be removed again.
+With <code class="button">-</code> a marked folder can be removed again.

 ### Find the folder